 - The Importance of Color in the Middle Ages – Brief overview of medieval color theory and symbolism in food.

-- Wortys – An exploration of the Brassica family in medieval cooking (cabbage, kale, mustard, turnip, etc.).
+- Wortys – An exploration of the Brassica family in medieval cooking, including cabbage, kale, mustard, and turnip.

 - Apothecary Weights – Covers scruple, dram, grain, ounce, and pound measurements used in historic medicine and recipes.